Patronymic: Persian

 In Persian, patronymics پَسوَند are formed by names ending with the suffix "-pur" پور for men and "-dokht" دُخت for women.
 For example: Shahpur (son of king) and Sinapur (son of Sina).
 Depending on country, some suffixes are more common than others.
 For example, in Iran, the suffix "-pur" is common while in Afghanistan, the suffix "-Zadah" زاده or "-Zad" زاد is common, although --Zadeh is common in Iran.

 Kurdish

 In Kurdish Language, generally, a triple name system is used which is patronymic and avonymic.
 That is the name of the individual followed by the father's name and the paternal grandfather's name without any modification of the names and are completely gender neutral.
 This style of naming is used in all official documentation in the Iraqi Kurdistan Region.
 Surnames are not officially used and most people do not even have a surname or family name, those who do, they usually derive their surnames from the name of their place of birth, place of origin, clan or tribe names, etc. The Kurdish names in Turkey, Iran and Syria are heavily influenced by the official naming systems in the respective countries.

 Europe

 In Europe, patronyms were formerly widespread but later became confined to Scandinavia, Iceland, and some Eastern Slavic cultures.

+Scandinavia

+In Scandinavia, patronyms were derived from the father's name, followed by -son (Swedish) or -sen for men and -dotter (Swedish) -datter (Danish and Norwegian) or -dotter (Icelandic) for women.
+In Swedish the father's name is also followed by a genitive -s, thus the double s in e.g. Johansson, Andersson.
+Around the turn of the 20th century, patronyms were transformed into family names that were inherited from generation to generation, ending with -son or -sen for both men and women.